Shah Mir: Revolt Against Kota Rani

 Shah Mir set out with his army from Srinagar towards Andarkot.
 Kota Rani sent out a force to check his advance, but it was promptly defeated.
 The fort at Andarkot was then laid siege to.
 While this was going on, many of Kota Rani's troops, seeing the futility of the situation, deserted and joined Shah Mir, to whom most important chiefs in the kingdom had already pledged allegiance.

 Kota Rani soon surrendered, and accepted Shah Mir's earlier proposal.
-However given the awkward situation in which Kota Rani accepted, and the possibility for a counter-uprising, made more probable when accounting for the small slivers of support Kota Ranis till had, Shah Mir could not take any risks.
+However given the awkward situation in which Kota Rani accepted, and the possibility for a counter-uprising, made more probable when accounting for the small slivers of support Kota Rani still had, Shah Mir could not take any risks.
 Kota Rani and her two sons were imprisoned, where they later died.

-Aftermath and Establishment of the Sultanate
+Reign as Sultan

-With Kota Rani defeated, Shar Mir declared himself ruler, taking on the title Sultan Shams-ud-Din.
+With Kota Rani defeated and having already secured the allegiance of the powerful damara warlords, Shah Mir declared himself the ruler of Kashmir, taking on the title of Sultan Shams-ud-Din.

-Shams-ud-Din worked to establish Islam in Kashmir and was aided by his descendants.
+Shams-ud-Din worked to firmly establish Islam in Kashmir and was aided by his descendants.
 In an effort to keep the local feudal chiefs in check, he raised to power two indigenous families, the Magres and the Chaks.
 He also introduced a new era to the people of Kashmir, called the Kashmiri Era.
 This replaced the Laukika Era that had existed prior to this.
-The Kashmiri Era began with Rinchan's accession and conversion to Islam in 720 A.H. (~1320 CE) This Era remained in use until the Mughal Conquest of Kashmir in 1586.
+The Kashmiri Era began with Rinchan's accession and conversion to Islam in 1320 CE (720 AH).
+This Era remained in use until the Mughal conquest of Kashmir in 1586.
 Shams-ud-Din had two sons, Jamshed and Ali Sher.

 He reigned for three years and five months from 1339–42.
-He is currently buried in Andarkot, near Sambal.
+He is currently buried in Andarkot, near Sumbal.

 Succession

 Sultan Shah Mir died in 1342.
-He was buried in Andarkot, near Sambal.
-He was succeeded by Sultan Jamshed as the second sultan of ShahMiri Sultanate.
+He was succeeded by Sultan Jamshid Shah Miri as the second sultan of Shah Mir Dynasty.